Start the service

 Config File credentials are only enabled if Server.Auth.Username and Server.Auth.ShadowPassword tags exist, are uncommented, and both have values.

-To set the password, verify that the Server.Auth.Username and Server.Auth.ShadowPassword tags exist and are uncommented in the config file (i.e., surrounded by <!-- and -->).
+To set the password, verify that the Server.Auth.Username and Server.Auth.ShadowPassword tags exist and are uncommented in the config file (that is, they are not surrounded by <!-- and -->).
 If the value of either tag is blank, the account is considered disabled.

 If these tags do not already exist, insert both of them and set a value for Server.Auth.Username.
 For example: